IntersectMBO/plutus/notes/fomega/evaluation/builtin-evaluation.md

  * I initially thought we could store the required information in a frame.
-This is how the CK machine worked with saturated builtins, but we can't use the same techinque with unsaturated builtins.
-In the unsaturated case a partially applied builtin is a prefectly legitimate value and could be returned by a function or supplied as an argument to another function.
+This is how the CK machine worked with saturated builtins, but we can't use the same technique with unsaturated builtins.
+In the unsaturated case a partially applied builtin is a perfectly legitimate value and could be returned by a function or supplied as an argument to another function.
 This just doesn't fit in with the way that stack frames are used.

  * We could modify the notion of value used in the CK machine.
 This might be sensible.
-The CK machine and the CEK machine both hae two main phases: "compute" and "return", the former acting on terms and the latter acting on values.
+The CK machine and the CEK machine both have two main phases: "compute" and "return", the former acting on terms and the latter acting on values.
 In the CK machine, we've been using values of the type described in the Plutus Core specification,